About five years ago, in Toronto, thieves put out word via online classifieds that they had $8.2 million in stolen office equipment to sell.

 Perfume helped Rooke develop a nose for fraud

-Some of the lessons Rooke learned about how to recover stolen goods, he learned when he sold perfume online.
+Some of the lessons Rooke learned about how to find stolen property online, he learned when he sold perfume online.

 “It hadn’t occurred to me how fraudulent the perfume business was,” Rooke says.
 “At the time I was too busy celebrating this rapid revenue growth I got — until six weeks later when I had to pay all the money back.”